urbanjost/M_intrinsics/md3/UNPACK.md

   in **field** are to be replaced with values from **vector**.

 - **field**
-  : The input array to be altered.
+  : The input array to be altered, or a scalar.

 ### **Result**

-  The element of the result that corresponds to the ith true element of **mask**, in array element order, has the value **vector(i)** for i = 1, 2, . . ., t, where t is the number of true values in **mask**.
+  The element of the result that corresponds to the ith true element of **mask**, in array element order, has the value **vector(i)** for i = 1, 2, .., N, where N is the number of true values in **mask**.
 Each other element has a value equal to **field** if **field** is scalar or to the corresponding element of **field** if it is an array.